gatsbyjs/gatsby/docs/docs/gatsby-magic.md

 Redux is a state container and is used inside Gatsby to keep its internal state in one place.
 Redux provides a predictable flow on how and when state updates are done.
 Gatsby can easily hook into these state transitions to update multiple actions to keep everything consistent.

-When you implement a Gatsby [Node API](/docs/node-apis/), you are passed a collection of [actions](/docs/actions/).
+When you implement a Gatsby [Node API](/docs/node-apis/), you are passing a collection of [actions](/docs/actions/).
 When using the supplied actions, you are manipulating state that is created, and relied upon, by Gatsby itself such as created pages and webpack config.

 Once the build is complete, the work of Redux is done and it is not part of the bundle delivered to the browser unless required independently by the application itself.